4.9 from 20 users

 1. About

-Acupuncture is the ancient healing art of inserting very find needles into specific points along pathways on the body to activate the Qi (vital energy).
-The flow of Qi can be disrupted by many ways, i.e. emotions, poor diet, overwork, trauma, stress, etc. Acupuncture acts to restore the natural flow of Qi bringing a holistic balance back to the body.
+Acupuncture is the ancient healing art of inserting very fine needles into specific points along pathways on the body to activate the Qi (vital energy).
+The flow of Qi can be disrupted in many ways – by emotions, poor diet, overwork, trauma and stress.
+Acupuncture acts to restore the natural flow of Qi, bringing a holistic balance back to the body.

 2. History of acupuncture

-Acupuncture probably originated from massage (acupressure) where they would massage a point on the body and find it helped another part of the body that was in discomfort.
-The Chinese then added their unique understanding and awareness of Nature to these points to give us the acupuncture we know of today.
-The technology used to make acupuncture needles or rather pins, has evolved over the centuries from bamboo stripes, to thick needles to ultra fine pins we use today.
-In the west, these ultra-fine pins are just used once and then put into a special container and then incinerated for health and safety reasons.
+Acupuncture probably originated from acupressure, where applying pressure to a point on the body was found to help a different part of the body in discomfort.
+The Chinese added their unique understanding of nature to these points to give us the acupuncture we know today.
+The technology used to make acupuncture needles has evolved over the centuries from bamboo splints to thick needles to the ultra-fine pins used today.
+In the west, these single-use pins are disposed of in sharps containers and incinerated for health and safety reasons.

 3. How does acupuncture work?

 Acupuncture is a great regulator and helps the body to help itself.
-It regulates normal bodily functions, whether its the immune system, nervous system or the reproductive system.
-As acupuncture is holistic, it can regulate a lot of systems in one go, as everything is connected together, allowing a natural and quick recovery from symptoms without the side effects of pharmaceutical drugs.
-The video below explains how acupuncture works in the relieve of pain.
+It regulates normal bodily functions – whether the immune system, nervous system or reproductive system.
+Because acupuncture is holistic, it can regulate many systems simultaneously, as everything is interconnected, allowing a natural recovery from symptoms without the side effects of pharmaceutical drugs.
+The video below explains how acupuncture works in the relief of pain.

 4. Is acupuncture safe?

-A large-scale study conducted published in 2001 found acupuncture to be very safe after reviewing over 34,000 treatments.
-It is also safe to use on pregnant women to help maintain a healthy pregnancy and can be used during labour to help ensure a smooth birth and relieve pain.
-Doctors, physiotherapists, chiropractors, nurses, etc can legally perform 'acupuncture' after a weekend course.
-It's not possible to learn over 2,000 years of medicine in one weekend.
-It's like learning western medicine in a day!
+A large-scale study published in 2001 found acupuncture to be very safe after reviewing over 34,000 treatments.
+It is also safe to use during pregnancy to help maintain a healthy pregnancy, and can be used during labour to help ensure a smooth birth and relieve pain.

 5. What can acupuncture treat?

-It is recommended in the treatment of multiple health problems by the World Health Organisation (WHO).
-What makes this system so uniquely suited to modern life is that physical, emotional and mental aspects of humanity are seen as interdependent and reflect what many people perceive as the connection between the different aspects of their lives.
+Acupuncture is recommended by the World Health Organisation (WHO) for the treatment of a wide range of health conditions.
+What makes this system so uniquely suited to modern life is that physical, emotional and mental aspects of health are seen as interdependent – reflecting the connection many people perceive between different aspects of their lives.

-Acupuncture is holistic and aims to bring a state of balance back to the mind, body and emotions.
-There are twelve principle channels that span the human body.
-They look like the lines on the underground map and the acupuncture points themselves are like the underground stations that sit on the channel.
-Each one has an associated health property.
-Stimulating them with very fine needles gives the body a gentle push back to the path of good health.
+Acupuncture is holistic and aims to restore balance to the mind, body and emotions.
+There are twelve principal channels spanning the human body, similar to lines on an underground map, with acupuncture points acting like stations along each channel.
+Each point has an associated health property, and stimulating them with very fine needles gives the body a gentle push back towards good health.

 6. How does acupuncture feel?